 With her ultimate pianissimos, Mäntylä provides a breathtaking profundity to the melancholy spirit of John Dowland, as well as to the Allemande and Sarabande movements of Bach’s suite for the lute; in their subtlety, Mäntylä hides almost frightening strength.
 Rondo Classic Magazine

-She has appeared in several recordings and performed on the radio and television in Finland, Russia and France.
+She has appeared in several recordings and performed on the radio and television in Finland, Russia, France And Lithuania.
 Mari Mäntylä is the guitar and chamber music teacher of the Kuhmo Music School.
 She was also the artistic director of the Tirando Guitar Festival, organised in 2002 and 2003.

 Mäntylä studied the guitar at Tampere Conservatory with Jorma Salmela, in the department of solo studies at the Sibelius Academy with Jukka Savijoki, in Oscar Ghiglia’s concert class at the Basel Music Academy in Switzerland and at Accademia Musicale Chigiana in Siena, where she was granted a Diploma di Merito (an honorary diploma), in 1991.
 She took her soloist diploma at the Sibelius Academy in 1995 and Konzertreife diploma at the Basel Music Academy in 1997.
 She gained her Master of Music degree in 1998.